Happiness Score™ in April 2019

 Happiness Score™ is an ITSM Benchmark we gather from our customers' data.
-It's anonymized and updated daily and the numbers we who are from the past 6 months.
-In this episode we go through the numbers as they stand in April 2019, with some insight into what they tell us.
-As the first episode we do some introduction to the topic and in the future we'll bring more insight into the details.
-Enjoy.
+It's anonymised and updated daily and the numbers used are from the past 6 months.

 Pasi Nikkanen: Welcome to HappyToday podcast.
 This is a podcast for those who want to improve service experience of internal experiences.
 If you use ServiceNow, or other enterprise service management system, then this is for you.

-Pasi Nikkanen: Welcome to episode four of the HappyToday podcast.
+Welcome to episode four of the HappyToday podcast.
 Today we're going to talk about Happiness Score™.
-What is Happiness Score™™?
-So, Happiness Score™™ is something we gather from all the customers, from all the IT incidents, and requests in HR and so on.
+What is Happiness Score™?
+So, Happiness Score™ is something we gather from all the customers, from all the IT incidents, and requests in HR and so on.
 We have around 1.5 million responses in our database.
 And from this we actually publish a public number on our website, so we can go to happysignals.com/happinessscore.

 Pasi Nikkanen: Today, Sami will tell us a little bit of what we've found from the numbers in April 2019, so we understand where the world is going, what has been changing.
 But yeah, let's start.
 So first, Sami, the overall number, and now today we are talking about the IT incidents.
 We have around 300,000 responses from last six months where these numbers are gathered, so what have you seen in the overall numbers?

 Pasi Nikkanen: All right.
-The next topic in our Happiness Score™™ is profiles.
-And the profiles is something that it's a thing that we do, it's an IT behavioral profile.
+The next topic in our Happiness Score™ is profiles.
+And the profiles is something that it's a thing that we do, it's an IT behavioural profile.
 So, how do you behave when you have an IT support situation?
 Tell us a little bit on those, what we can learn from the profiles?

 Sami Kallio: Right, so these profiles are done in a way that we know that some of these profiles people are a bit more technical than others.
 And the other question that we have in our surveys is what do you do when you have a problem with IT?
 Do you try to solve it on your own, or do you contact the service desk for help?